churslic/rshell/README.md

 rshell:

-1. The program will have a prompt.
+1. Open the program from the bin folder.

-2. Type in a linux command.
+2. Type in a command.

-3. To exit the program, type in "exit".
+3. Type in "exit" to exit the shell.

 ls: